Windows 10 slow boot after update or power outage? Lets fix it

 Install latest windows update

 Microsoft regularly releases windows updates with security improvements and bug fixes to fix user reported problems.
-Installing latest window update also fix previous problems, bugs and install the latest driver update to make PC performance smoother.
+Installing the latest window update also fixes previous problems, bugs and installs the latest driver update to make PC performance smoother.